CodiumTeam/docker-training/exercise-6/README.md

 In many languages the requirements to build the application are different to those needed to run it.
 Multi-stage builds are particularly suited to help reduce the size and complexity of the final image by splitting the build process into separate steps run in different base images.

-In this example with `php`, in order to build the application it requires `composer`.
+In this example with `php`, in order to build the application it requires `composer` (the `php` dependency manager).
 Instead of installing it on the final image, we are going to leverage an existing image that already has it installed.

 Try building and running the second version `Dockerfile.2`.
-Notice that, instead of installing `composer` (the `php` dependency manager) manually, it uses an existing image with it installed.
+Notice that, instead of installing `composer` manually, it uses an existing image with it installed.
 However, this image does not contain `apache` which is required to run the application.
-Hence why the file then has a second `FROM` to load a different image.
+Hence, why the file then has a second `FROM` to load a different image.
 In line 19, it copies, using the `--from` parameter, the artifacts from the first stage of the build, which was done in the `composer` image, onto the final `php:apache` one.

 Can you see what are the differences with the final version `Dockerfile.3`?
 Why is it better?